Legal Notice

 Basic use

-First, you need to define the Instrument Geometry.
+First, you need to define the Instrument's Geometry.

 This includes the internal bore, the holes & valves and the fingering chart.
-You must fill the corresponding pane.
+For each, you must fill the corresponding pane.

 To do so, you can either: